alexisflesch/mathquest/app/README.md

 **Note:**
 - Always use the correct room for the intended audience to avoid leaking information (e.g., do not send the full leaderboard to all students).
 - When mapping between quiz and tournament, use the `tournament_code` field in the Quiz table and the `linkedQuizId` in the tournament state.

+## Answer Feedback Overlay & Explication Event

+### Overview

+When a tournament question timer expires, if the question has an `explication` field, the backend emits a new `explication` socket event to all participants in the tournament room.
+The frontend displays a floating overlay with the explanation for 5 seconds before advancing to the next question (classic mode) or before allowing the teacher to advance (quiz-linked mode).

+### Backend Changes
+- In `handleTimerExpiration` (tournamentHelpers.js):
+  - After scoring and emitting the `tournament_question_state_update`, the server checks if the current question has an `explication`.
+  - If so, emits an `explication` event: `{ questionUid, explication }` to `tournament_${code}`.
+  - Waits 5 seconds before sending the next question or ending the tournament.
+  - If no explication, proceeds as before.

+### Frontend Changes
+- In `/src/app/live/[code]/page.tsx`:
+  - Listens for the `explication` event from the socket.
+  - If in tournament mode (not quiz mode), displays the `AnswerFeedbackOverlay` component with the explanation for 5 seconds.
+  - The overlay blocks main content but not the navbar.

+### Event Details
+- **Event name:** `explication`
+- **Payload:** `{ questionUid: string, explication: string }`
+- **Emitted by:** Server (after timer expires, if explication exists)
+- **Received by:** Tournament participants (students)
+- **UI:** Overlay with explanation, animated timer bar, and BookOpenCheck icon.

+### Example

+When a question ends:
+- If the question has an explication, students see an overlay for 5 seconds with the explanation before the next question appears.
+- If not, the next question appears immediately as before.

 ---